Gambler’s Fallacy Explained

 Slot Machines

 A classic superstition: “This slot hasn’t paid out in hours, it’s about to pop!”
-In reality, modern slots run on random number generators (RNGs).
+In reality, modern slots run on random number generators (RNGs), making them a true random process.
 Each spin is independent, with no memory of the last.
-Amachine can hit a jackpot twice in ten minutes, or go days without one; it’s pure chance.
+A machine can hit a jackpot twice in ten minutes, or go days without one; it’s pure chance.
+The gambler’s fallacy is often reinforced by a belief in a just world, where people expect outcomes to balance out over time, but this flawed reasoning can be costly.

 Blackjack & Craps